A landing theorem for entire functions with bounded post-singular sets: Abstract

 The \emph{Douady-Hubbard landing theorem} for periodic external rays is one of the cornerstones of the study of polynomial dynamics.
 It states that, for a complex polynomial $f$ with bounded postcritical set, every periodic external ray lands at a repelling or parabolic periodic point, and conversely every repelling or parabolic point is the landing point of at least one periodic external ray.

-We prove an analogue of this theorem for an entire function $f$ with bounded postsingular set: every periodic dreadlock lands at a repelling or parabolic periodic point, and conversely every repelling or periodic parabolic point is the landing point of at least one periodic dreadlock.
-(Here, \emph{dreadlocks} are certain connected subsets of the escaping set of $f$).
-If, in addition, $f$ has finite order of growth, then the dreadlocks are in fact hairs (curves to infinity).
-More generally, we prove that every point of a hyperbolic set $K$ of $f$ is the landing point of a dreadlock.
+We prove an analogue of this theorem for an entire function $f$ with bounded postsingular set.
+If $f$ has finite order of growth, then it is known that the escaping set $I(f)$ contains certain curves called \emph{periodic hairs}; we show that every periodic hair lands at a repelling or parabolic periodic point, and conversely every repelling or parabolic periodic point is the landing point of at least one periodic hair.
+For a postsingularly bounded entire function $f$ of infinite order, such hairs may not exist.
+Therefore we introduce certain dynamically natural connected subsets of $I(f)$, called \emph{filaments}.
+We show that every periodic filament lands at a repelling or parabolic periodic point, and conversely every repelling or parabolic periodic point is the landing point of at least one periodic filament.

+More generally, we prove that every point of a hyperbolic set is the landing point of a filament.